Samson (Handel): Synopsis

-Samson, Judge of Israel, married a Philistine woman, Dalila, who discovered that his supernatural strength derived from his never cutting his hair.
-Dalila shore his hair while he was sleeping and betrayed him to her people, the Philistines, enemy of the Israelites.
+Samson, Judge of Israel, married a Philistine woman, Delilah, who discovered that he derived his supernatural strength from never cutting his hair.
+Delilah shaved his hair while he was sleeping and betrayed him to her people, the Philistines, enemy of the Israelites.
 The Philistines captured Samson and put his eyes out.
-The scene is set in front of the prison in Gaza.
-Since it is a festival day in honour of the Philistine god Dagon Samson is allowed to come out of his prison cell, albeit in chains, and receive visitors.
+The scene was set in front of the prison in Gaza.
+Since it was a festival day in honour of the Philistine god Dagon Samson was allowed to come out of his prison cell, albeit in chains, and received visitors.

 Act 1

-The Philistines celebrate the holiday in honour of their god as Samson, blind and in chains, bewails his fate.
+The Philistines celebrate the festival in honour of their god as Samson, blind and in chains, bewails his fate.

-Samson's friend Micah, allowed to visit on this special day, is appalled by how low their once invincible hero has fallen, seeing in Samson's humiliation a symbol of Israel's defeat, but Samson insists it is all his own fault for having been unable to keep the secret of his magical strength from the woman who betrayed him.
+Samson's friend Micah, allowed to visit on this special day, is appalled by how low their once invincible hero has fallen, seeing Samson's humiliation as a symbol of Israel's defeat, but Samson insists it is all his own fault for having been unable to keep the secret of his magical strength from the woman who betrayed him.
 Samson bitterly laments his loss of sight.

 Samson's father Manoah finds Samson and is shocked by his transformation.
-Samson longs for death, but is comforted by the Chorus of Israelites that he will triumph over death and time.
+Samson longs for death but is comforted by the Chorus of the Israelites that he will triumph over death and time.

 Act 2

 Micah and the Israelites implore divine assistance as Samson still wishes to die.
-Dalila, with a group of young women, appears and tells Samson she is sorry for what she did and that she did not realise how serious the consequences would be.
+Delilah, with a group of young women, appears and tells Samson she is sorry for what she did and that she did not realise how serious the consequences would be.
 She attempts to convince him that she still loves him, but he angrily repudiates her.

 The Philistine Harapha comes to insult Samson, who challenges him to a duel.
 Harapha, however, reviles Samson, claiming it is beneath his dignity to fight with a blind man.
 Samson mocks him as a braggart.
-Micah proposes to measure the power of Dagon against that of the god of the Israelites.
+Micah proposes to measure the power of Dagon against that of the God of the Israelites.
 The Israelite and Philistine choruses both praise their God.

 Act 3

 Harapha arrives to take Samson to the feast of the Philistines and show him off there.
 Samson at first refuses to be present at the worship of Dagon, but then thinks of a plan and agrees to go to the festival, though he warns the Israelites to stay away from it.

 Manoah arrives with plans for the children of Israel, including how to free Samson.
-From a distance are heard the songs of the Philistines, calling on Dagon.
+From a distance the songs of the Philistines are heard, calling on Dagon.
 Suddenly these sounds turn to noise and panic.

 An Israelite messenger arrives and tells the Israelites what has happened: Samson pulled down the building on himself and the Philistines.
 Samson's dead body is brought out to a funeral march and the children of Israel lament his death.
 The work ends on a note of thanksgiving as the Israelites praise their God.